 Spicy Indian chicken xacuti comes from Goa, a state in the southwestern coast of India, known for its elaborate dishes.
 You will find that this spicy Indian chicken xacuti has quite a long list of ingredients, but they are all fairly easy to find either online, or at a well-stocked grocery store.

-The cuisine of Goa is heavily influenced by the Portuguese who ruled this part of India for about 450 years.
+The cuisine of Goa is heavily influenced by the Portuguese.
+They ruled Goa for about 450 years.
 Go figure!
-During this time, the Portuguese dominated the spice trade, and this is one of the reasons why Goan dishes tend to feature lots of spices.
+During this time, the Portuguese dominated the spice trade.
+This is one of the reasons why Goan dishes tend to feature lots of spices.

 So, let's look at some of the spices in Spicy Indian chicken xacuti: cardamom pods, star anise, and cinnamon.
 I place these ingredients in a cheesecloth, tie it up, and throw it into the braising pan along with all the other ingredients.
 You can think of this as the Indian version of a French bouquet garni.
 I am not sure if my method is very traditional, but I hate fishing stuff out of stews.
 Don't you?

-So how did my spicy Indian chicken xacuti measure up to the restaurant’s version?
-Well, my husband who has a keen palate said that it was “pretty darn close.”
-That’s good enough for me!
-We ate it with basmati rice, and naan bread.
+So how did my spicy Indian chicken xacuti measure up to the restaurant's version?
+Well, my husband who has a keen palate said that it was "pretty darn close."
+That's good enough for me!
+We ate it with basmati rice, and naan.